 Following enrolment day and after discussion with course tutors’ students will be notified of which courses they can attend.

 Once you have completed courses you will be presented with a certificate of achievement and have the opportunity to speak with your course tutors to review your achievements and give course feedback.

 As a student at Buckinghamshire Recovery College we expect you to:

-- Attend courses punctually and let us know if you can’t make it
+- To attend courses punctually or let the college know if you cannot attend.

-- To refrain from the use of alcohol and illicit substances while attending sessions.
+- To refrain from the use of alcohol and illicit substances while attending the college.

 During the workshops, students do not have to mention anything at all about their professional life, history or mental health problems.
 If students do share anything this will be treated in confidence unless the Tutors assess that someone’s safety is at risk.

 We encourage students to complete an Individual Learning Plan (ILP) with a student adviser which will help you decide what you want out of Buckinghamshire Recovery College.
 Completing an ILP will help you identify your learning goals based on your hopes and ambitions.
 It will help you choose courses that will best support you to reach those goals and help you monitor your progress.